 What are the risks involved with peer-to-peer lending?

 We work hard to minimise the risk involved with peer-to-peer lending but as with any form of investment, it is never guaranteed that you will get back your capital or interest.
-The main risk you face as lender is non-payment by a borrower, but as highlighted above, we believe our lending model and borrower profile helps to minimise this risk.
+The main risk you face as a lender is non-payment by a borrower, but as highlighted above, we believe our lending model and borrower profile help to minimise this risk.

 Diversifying your portfolio is also an effective way to significantly minimise risk.
 We offer several tools to help you do this such as our AutoLend functionality which allows you to set customised lending criteria thus personalizing your lending strategy to be aligned with your desired investment objectives.
 You should also consider how balanced your investment holdings are in general and whether you could reduce your overall level of risk through further diversification.